 Gift giving can be hard, especially for people who seem to have everything they could need.
 If you’re looking for a thoughtful gift for the hiker or outdoor lover in your life, we’re here to help with our comprehensive list of the best gifts for hikers.
-We’ll rank them in order of price, from more affordable to more expensive options, so you can get great ideas no matter your budget.
-We’ve even included some ideas for National Park gifts and stocking stuffers.
-Some of these items are related to travel, like a board game, and some can be used on their next adventure, like binoculars and cool gear.
-These gifts ideas are great for an holiday, whether you’re celebrating Christmas, a birthday, or even just Best Friends Day!
+These gifts ideas are great for any holiday, whether you’re celebrating Christmas, a birthday, or even just Best Friends Day!

 We find that a lot of gift lists on the internet don’t actually give good suggestions, and a lot of hiking gift lists include items like tents and hiking boots, both of which are items that your recipient should already have if they’re a hiker.
 Unless they’re a true beginner who needs basic gear, we would avoid these gifts and go for something out of the ordinary that they don’t already have.
 If you are interested in getting them basic gear or clothing, we highly recommend asking them for a wish list instead of making assumptions about what they want.